sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 #### Volatile

-Since JDK 5, we can make reads and writes for any variable atomic by declearing it as a volatile variable.
+Since JDK 5, we can make reads and writes for any variable atomic by declaring it as a volatile variable.
 Every read of a volatile will invalidate cached value and load it from main memory.